 Look into doing a yearly or bi-yearly detox by fasting, juicing, etc. to give your body a break.
-We have designed a thyroid and hormone-supporting detox program which is available in a DIY version and Live (we typically run it two times per year).
+We have designed a thyroid and hormone-supporting detox program.

-Looking for a high-quality supplement to aid in your detox, see our very own Hormone Balance Nutritionals
+Looking for a high-quality supplement to aid in your detox?
+See our very own Wellena supplement line.

 Try this: Detox Kickstart

 This is huge topic, especially with women.
 You won’t be able to fix your thyroid without fixing the adrenals.
 The adrenals are also part of the endocrine system and fire up when you are stressed out.
 I recommend looking up adrenal fatigue symptoms to see if you have them.
 De-stressing by working with a therapist or life coach, getting into meditation, breathing, or positive thinking–or whatever works for you–is key.

 Stress can also be caused by chronic digestive issues.
 When the small or large intestine is in distress (when you are always constipated, bloated, suffer from gas, pain, loose stool, etc.), the body sees it as a state of stress.
 Cortisol is a potent hormone we won’t function without.
 However, when in excess, it can have a detrimental impact on the thyroid and the immune system (one of the functions of cortisol is to modulate the immune system).

 G. Reduce ONLY Raw Goitrous Food (Crucifers) – But Don’t Cut Them Out